MicrosoftDocs/Hololens/hololens/hololens2-industrial-edition-faq.md

 ### What benefits does HoloLens 2 Industrial Edition 2 include?

 The HoloLens 2 Industrial Edition is designed to solve challenges for industrial customers in clean room environments and assist with operational safety in those environments.
-It is designed and tested for clean room compliance, intrinsic safety certifications, and backed by an even more robust support program.
+It's designed and tested for clean room compliance, intrinsic safety certifications, and backed by an even more robust support program.

 By using the HoloLens 2 Industrial Edition in these environments there will be significant reduction in travel in and out of the clean room areas, and reduction of general labor costs.
 Being able to have a small footprint physically inside the clean room and yet still have access to any / all documentation and levels of expertise will reduce labor costs.